paperless-ngx/paperless-ngx/README.md

 	- With live updates ans websockets.
 This already works on a dev branch, but requires a lot of new dependencies, which I'm not particular happy about.
 	- Notifications when a document was added with buttons to open the new document right away.
 - **Arbitrary tag colors**.
 Allow the selection of any color with a color picker.
+- **More file types**.
+Possibly allow more file types to be processed by paperless, such as office .odt, .doc, .docx documents.

+Apart from that, paperless is pretty much feature complete.

 ## On the chopping block.